From 17/07/2022 to 28/09/2023

 Day 8 - Jasper National Park Today is as clear as the air in the Canadian Rockies.
 Choose how you’d like to pass the time in one of the most photographed places in Canada.
 Your leader will be taking whoever is willing to Lake Maligne (optional but free), where you can hike and explore on arrival.
 If you like, you can pay extra for an optional cruise on the lake and check out the famous Spirit Island.
 If you’d prefer to strike out on your own, you may wish to stay behind and head out on one of the many trails in the area.
 Jasper National Park is famous for its wildlife such as elk, moose, deer, bears and mountain lions, and if you’re lucky you’ll spot some of these wild animals.
 Just remember to admire them from afar.

 Day 9 - Wells Gray Provincial Park Another long day of travel ahead, though broken up with some stops to sightsee.
 Travel under the watchful eye of Mt Robson (3954 m/12,970 ft), the highest peak in the Canadian Rockies.
 Stop off at Mount Robson Provincial Park where you’ll have plenty of time to admire the towering peak and hit the trails to discover the park’s flora and fauna, including more than 182 species of birds as well as mules, whitetail deer, moose, elk and black bears.
-Then, continue through the beautiful Cariboo Mountains to Wells Gray Provincial Park after around 2 hours.
+Then, continue through the beautiful Cariboo Mountains to Wells Gray Provincial Park (around 4 hours).
 As always, driving time will depend on how many stops are made, and will cover 125 kilometres (77 miles).
-In the afternoon, there’s time for a hike or optional canoe ride in the park and a visit to the dramatic Wells Gray waterfalls.
+In the afternoon, there’s time for a hike in the park and a visit to the dramatic Wells Gray waterfalls.

 Day 10 - Whistler Whistler awaits as the perfect place to stretch your legs after a day on the road (about 9 hours).
 Named after the unusual call of the equally unusual hoary marmots, which live in the area, Whistler is a mecca for lovers of all things outdoors.
 While there won’t be much time to explore today, you might want to gather a group and hit Whistler Village.
 You can find awesome restaurants and bars in the pedestrian-only village.
 Just remember that getting up early tomorrow is a good idea if you want to make the most of your time here, and plan your cocktails accordingly.